DDoS/ParallelProgrammingLabs/lab3/report/report.md

 ### 2.1.
 Performance analysis

-We also used two differenet GPU for this lab and analyzed each performance with respect to a 4 by 4 grid and a 512 by 512 grid.
+We also used two differenet GPUs for this lab and analyzed each performance with respect to a 4 by 4 grid and a 512 by 512 grid.
 For the timing analysis, as done in lab 2, we used the `time` bash command to measure our time.

 ### 2.2.
 4 by 4 grid